Last update:

 o->set, vis_normalize = 0

-To control the value used to reject detectors, set vis_max_corr. vis_max_corr is the maximum allowable fractional difference of one detector's total flux from the average.
+To control the value used to reject detectors for use in calculating the average, set vis_max_corrvis_max_corr is the maximum allowable fractional difference of one detector's total flux from the average.
 (Default = 0.25)

 o->set, vis_max_corr = .5

-To see the correction factors applied to the visibilities for each detector, and which detectors were rejected in the normalization:
+To see the correction factors applied to the visibilities for each detector, and which detectors were rejected for use in calculating the average:

 print, o->get(/vis_corr_factors)